revm_bytecode/legacy/

 16///

-17/// All legacy bytecode is padded with 33 zero bytes at the end.
-This padding ensures the
+17/// Legacy bytecode can be padded with up to 33 zero bytes at the end.
+This padding ensures that:

-21/// is stored in order to be able to copy original bytecode.
+21/// The non-padded length is stored in order to be able to copy the original bytecode.

 22///